 Best Time To See Deer

 The best time for watching deer is early morning, around dawn.
-There are fewer insects around dawn, and the light is perfect for some great photos.
+There are fewer insects around sunrise, and the light is perfect for some great photos.

 It is best to find a good hiding place from the deer.
 It would be best if you tried to break up your outline by standing in front of a tree or a bush.